Functions

 end

-clause: This is where you specify the condition for the function to run.- Condition: Any valid expression that evaluates to a boolean value (
+whenclause: This is where you specify the condition for the function to run.- Condition: Any valid expression that evaluates to a boolean value (

-If no guard clause condition is met, the default version of the function (the one without a when
+If no guard clause condition is met, the default version of the function (the one without a when clause) will be executed.

-that behaves differently based on the value of the parameter _x
+In the following example, we define a function foo that behaves differently based on the value of the parameter _x.

 function foo(_x) when _x < 3 do